ThomasMBury/ecg-dashboard/README.md

-# Dashboard for analysing multi-day ECG recordings
+# Dashboard for exploring ECG data on Physionet

 Code for an interactive dashboard to analyse multi-day ambulatory ECG recordings (Holter tapes).